 - Little Kids – playing with play dough, or try one of the ideas on this printable list of sensory activities

-- Big Kids – playing with clay or maybe cooking together and kneading bread dough; another thing for kids who like physical touch can be doing neck or hand massage
+- Big Kids – playing with clay or maybe trying out a kitchen sensory activity like cooking together or kneading bread dough.
+For kids who like physical touch try doing neck or hand massage.

 - Toddlers and Preschoolers – simply read and cuddle together; also try looking though wordless picture books an telling the story together.

 - Little Kids – extend the stories you’re already reading with one of these 12 easy ways to make reading an interactive activity.

 - Big Kids – do Mad Libs; share a journal like the Just Between Us: A No-Stress, No-Rules Journal for Girls and Their Moms or Journal Buddies: A Boy’s Journal for Discovering and Sharing Excellence (these were super popular with CWK readers over the Christmas holiday.)